shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/interacting-function.md

 After all of these actions, confirm that all users have the right number of Kitties, the total Kitty count is correct, and any other storage variables are correctly represented

-## Congratulations!
+## Conclusion

-You've successfully created the backend of a fully functional Substrate chain capable of creating and managing Substrate Kitties.
+**Congratulations!** You've successfully created the backend of a fully functional Substrate chain capable of creating and managing Substrate Kitties.
 It could also be abstracted to other NFT-like use cases.
 Most importantly, at this point in the tutorial you should have all the knowledge you need to start creating your own pallet logic and dispatchable functions.

+## About the Author
+Contributed by [Kresna Sucandra](https://github.com/SHA888), a medical doctor turned programmer and a Substrate ecosystem contributor.
-## Acknowledge
+## References
 This tutorial is part of [Substrate Developer Hub's How-to Guides](https://substrate.dev/substrate-how-to-guides/) tutorial by [Sacha Lansky](https://github.com/sacha-l)

 [transfer-currency-rustdocs]: https://crates.parity.io/frame_support/traits/tokens/currency/trait.Currency.html#tymethod.transfer
 [frame-balances-rustdocs]: https://crates.parity.io/frame_support/traits/tokens/currency/trait.Currency.html